KarinRoe/R_datacamp/README.md

 # R_datacamp

-This file contains different Jupyter notebooks with my notes and code from the Datacamp course - Data scientist with R
+This file contains different Jupyter notebooks with my notes and code from the Datacamp career track - Data scientist with R